 To date, IW has upgraded Osberstown Wastewater Treatment Plant (WWTP).
 At present IW are in the process of upgrading the sewer network.
-According to the IW website www.water.ie, these works are expected to be fully completed in 2021.
+IW has a project underway to relieve capacity constraints in Clane.
+The commissioning phase of Contract 2B is scheduled for Q3, 2021 (may be subject to change).
 The proposed Development Site has no foul loading at present.
 The surrounding developments are served by existing foul systems including two pumping stations located at Abbey Park and Alexandra Walk.
 The Abbey Park pumping station is in the control of the applicant while the Alexandra Walk pumping station is controlled by IW.
+Foul water from the proposed development will flow to Abbeypark pump station.
+No connection to Alexandra Walk pump station is proposed.